 Petition to Revoke Article 50

 A petition to revoke Article 50 and for the UK to remain in the EU has been posted on the parliamentary petitions site.
-If you have already signed the petition but just want to see how many people have signed then please use

 A map showing how many people have voted by parliamentary constituency is at